Shopping Links

 US DVD Review

-Content Guide
+Parental Guide

 Rated 16+ by USM with good reason--gross, bloody, and rather lecherous.

-Violence: 2 - There's a bloody samurai movie within a movie at the begining, and a couple of graphic pratfalls later.
+Violence: 2 - There's a bloody samurai movie-within-a-movie at the begining, and a couple of graphic pratfalls later.

 Nudity: 2 - Only brief actual nudity (mostly in the credits), but there are a LOT of panties.